Join the LIUNA Action Network to get involved - it's your union. Learn more by signing up with LIUNA.

 Parties: Laborers' International Union, United Brotherhood of Carpenters, Iron Workers and individual employers.

 Scope: Within the boundaries of the United States, covering construction by jump or slip method of hollow concrete columns, such as chimneys.
 The agreement includes construction of chimneys and chimney liners of any materials normally installed by the signatory crafts, and the repair and demolition of any of the aforementioned structures.
-In addition to supervision, the employer is permitted to provide up to one-third of the workforce from outside local jurisdiction.

 Effective dates: The agreement continues in effect until terminated by 90 days written notice from either party to the other.
 Changes may be made at any time by mutual consent.
 The agreement is extended on a project-by-project basis.